Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management

-\begin{section}{Problem formulation} Let $\mathcal{I} = \{1,2,\ldots,N_m\}$ denote the set of microgrids present in the distribution network.
+Let $\mathcal{I} = \{1,2,\ldots,N_m\}$ denote the set of microgrids present in the distribution network.
 Each microgrid has its own renewable generation unit (ReGU) producing $P_{gi}(t), i \in \mathcal{I}$, units of power at time $t$, which is stochastic in nature and is modeled by Geometric Brownian Motion (GBM) given by: